Sting Ray Robb: NASCAR

+In late 2016, Robb made his NASCAR K&N Pro Series West debut in Utah, thereby becoming the youngest driver to ever participate in the series.
 Robb competed in the NASCAR K&N Pro Series West 2018 NAPA Auto Parts Idaho 208, finishing tenth.

 Personal life

-Robb's first name, Sting Ray, comes from a place his ancestors lived (Stirlingshire, Scotland, shortened to Sting) and his grandfathers' first names (Ray).
 Robb attended Payette High School; he played basketball and ran cross country at the school.
-Robb is a Christian, saying in an article on Racer.com, "My heroes are all those who have come alongside to make it possible for me to follow God’s calling in my life; and to them I say, 'Thank you.'
+Robb is a devout Christian, saying in an article on Racer.com, "My heroes are all those who have come alongside to make it possible for me to follow God’s calling in my life; and to them I say, 'Thank you.'
 All the glory goes to God!"